ChrisKarle/AliOS/PORTING.md

 ```c
 void _kernelLock()
 ```
-This function is called to lock the kernel from within an interrupt context.
+This function is called to lock the kernel within an interrupt context.
+This function is never called recursively.

 ---
 ```c
 void _kernelUnlock()
 ```
-This function is called to unlock the kernel from within an interrupt context.
+This function is called to unlock the kernel within an interrupt context.
-This function must be able to unlock a kernelLock().

 ---
 ```c
 void kernelLock()
 ```
-This function is called to lock the kernel.
-This function must be able to be called from within an interrupt context.
+This function is called to lock the kernel outside an interrupt context.
+This function is never called recursively.

 ---
 ```c
 void kernelUnlock()
 ```
-This function is called to unlock the kernel.
-This function must be able to...
+This function is called to unlock the kernel outside an interrupt context.
-   - unlock a _kernelLock().
-   - be called from within an interrupt context.

 ---
 ```c